java-tools/awe/website/versioned_docs/version-4.2.0/api/chart.md

 ## Global chart structure

-For even more simplify the development of graphics, not all labels are required.
+For easier development of graphics, not all labels are required.

 | Element     | Use      | Multiples instances    | Description                                        |